progressosrl/progresso-carbon-fields/README.txt

 * Downloading the ZIP file and then uplaoding it using the admin panel
 * By using TGMPA with the following source https://github.com/progressosrl/progresso-carbon-fields/archive/master.zip

-== Usage ==

-Remember that:
-1. the namespace is Progresso\CarbonFields\ instead of CarbonFields\
-2. helpers, actions and filters have been prefixed by progresso_ As an example carbon_fields_fields_registered becomes progresso_carbon_fields_fields_registered

 == Update the library ==